 Maybe they just need a bit of cleaning up.
 If a wire was cut by a wayward snow shovel or an edger, it can be repaired.

-You have to remember, the day your lighting system is installed, Mother Nature starts attacking it.
-Water seeps into low quality fixtures and rots the sockets and causes wire corrosion.
+Water seeps into low-quality fixtures and rots the sockets and causes wire corrosion.
 Insects can wriggle into fixtures and nest there if they’re not properly sealed — these tiny pests will even fill fixtures with so much dirt, it completely blocks the light output.

 Think of your lighting system like a classic 1964 Volkswagen bug that’s covered in rust.
 Sure, you can repaint it, but the rust is just going to creep back in.
 It might be time to trade it in.